QuantEcon/lecture-python-advanced/source/rst/BCG_complete_mkts.rst

 :math:`q(\epsilon)`, a given value of a firm :math:`V` that has chosen capital stock :math:`k`, a price of equity :math:`\tilde V`, and  prospective next period random dividends  :math:`A k^\alpha e^\epsilon`.

-Consumer :math:`i` also confronts a state-by-state borrowing limit that restricts quantities of Arrow securities that he can issue.

 If we evaluate consumer :math:`i`'s time :math:`1` budget constraint at zero consumption :math:`c^i_1(\epsilon) = 0` and solve for :math:`-a^i(\epsilon)`
 we obtain